 - Additional imaging with mammography and/or breast ultrasound

-- Same day core biopsy – a sampling procedure performed through a skin nick to diagnose the problem as needed.
+- Same day minimally invasive biopsy – a sampling procedure performed through a skin nick to diagnose the problem as needed.
 This happens in less than 10 percent of women who present with a breast problem.

 - A discussion about which type of screening or diagnostic test is best for you.